-Warning Letter

-Warning letters alert students that although they remain eligible for Title IV funding, they must return back to a satisfactory status at the end of the next payment period enrolled.

-Termination

-Termination letters notify students that they are no longer eligible for Title IV funding as well as offer guidelines how to regain Title IV funding.

-Warning Maximum Time

-Warning maximum timeframe letters warn students who are at or reaching 120 percent maximum timeframe to meet with an academic advisor to determine how many credits remain to complete their program.
-This notice also alerts students that they must complete their program within 150 percent maximum timeframe.
+- Warning Letter - oWarning letters alert students that although they remain eligible for Title IV funding, they must return back to a satisfactory status at the end of the next payment period enrolled. - Termination - oTermination letters notify students that they are no longer eligible for Title IV funding as well as offer guidelines how to regain Title IV funding. - Warning Maximum Time - oWarning maximum timeframe letters warn students who are at or reaching 120 percent maximum timeframe to meet with an Student Success Coach to determine how many credits remain to complete their program.
+This notice also alerts students that they must complete their program within 150 percent maximum timeframe. - Maximum Time - oMaximum timeframe letters notify students that they are no longer eligible to receive Title IV funding because they weren't able to complete their program within 150 percent timeframe allowed.

-Maximum Time

-Maximum timeframe letters notify students that they are no longer eligible to receive Title IV funding because they weren't able to complete their program within 150 percent timeframe allowed.